 top of page

-Property Auctions - Will the Property Sell When the Auction Price is Over the Reserve Price?
+Property Auctions - Will the Property Sell When the Bid Price is Over the Reserve Price?

-Auction terms do vary according to states, so, I'll speak in Victorian terms and keep it practical.
-This is general info, not legal advice – for anything hairy you’d still want a property lawyer.
+And remember, auction terms can vary by state, so I'll focus on Melbourne and Victoria and keep it practical.
+This is general info, not legal advice – for anything hairy, you’d still want a property lawyer.

 • The vendor signs the contract before the auction starts.